Skip to main content

 • A Check API Request: used to check for relationships between users and objects

-To illustrate modeling Roles and Permissions in OpenFGA, imagine a trip booking system that has owners and/or viewers.
-It can also have granular permissions like adding bookings or viewing bookings on a trip.
+The Roles and Permissions example below is a trip booking system that has owners and/or viewers, both of which can have more granular permissions like adding bookings to a trip or viewing a trip's bookings.

 1. Understand how roles are related to direct relations for the trip booking system